JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7920 days**.

-And here is a just a random fact -  **The substance that gives red wine and dark beer its color is said to have a positive effects on cholesterol and blood pressure**.
+And here is a just a random fact -  **Baby donkeys or baby mules are also known as "Foals."**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)